HarshitKhurana/Extras/C|C++/BuildProcess.md

 ```

-  **4. Linking** : In the final linking phase, the linker links the object code with the library code to produce an executable file "example".
+  **4. Linking** : In the final linking phase, the linker links the diff object files together with the library code to produce an executable file "example".

 ```bash
 $ ld  -o example example.o `other required libraries here`